Skiing, Italy, Grand Slam quarter-finalist: 11 questions about Jannik Sinner (updated with Cahill appointment)

 Where was Jannik Sinner born?

-Jannik Sinner was born in San Candido, Italy.
+Jannik Sinner was born in San Candido, Italy, on August 16, 2001.
 He currently resides in Monte-Carlo.
 San Candido is a town in northern Italy, in South Tyrol, near the Austrian border.

-Even though he is still very young (born on 8.16.2001), Sinner is already known for having one of the most powerful backhands in tennis.
-In an article for ATPWorldTour, Craig O’Shannessy points out that Sinner hits his backhand with more topspin than anyone else on the tour.
+Even though he is still young, Sinner is already known for having one of the most powerful backhands in tennis.
+In an article for ATPWorldTour.com, analyst Craig O’Shannessy points out that the Italian hits his backhand with more topspin – in terms of revolutions – than anyone else on the tour.
 It also ranks high in terms of pace.

 What is his nickname?

 Sinner is known as “The Fox” or “Jan the Fox.”

 Sinner has won five titles on the ATP Tour.
 He won his first title in Sofia in 2020 and added a second at the start of 2021, in Melbourne.
 He also reached his first Masters 1000 final in Miami, losing out to Hubert Hurkacz in the final.
 Sinner added three more titles in 2021, winning in Washington, Sofia – for a second time – and then in Antwerp.

 He also stunned the field at the 2019 NextGen ATP finals in Milan.
 “I’m surprised because it’s been an unbelievable week,” Sinner said, after winning the title.
 “All the players are unbelievable players.
 If not, they are not here.
 I was the [lowest-ranked] one.
 I was the [eighth] seed.
 So I tried to have my chances and, of course, today I’m very happy about my game.”